JiinnW/ER-SAA/README.md

 - Modified from the original code https://github.com/rohitkannan/DD-SAA
-- Runnable with the latest version of Julia
+- Runnable with Julia 1.11.5